Christopher-Schulze/crPipeline/docs/Deployment.md

 ### Certificate management

 Use a tool like [cert-manager](https://cert-manager.io/) or your ingress controller's ACME integration to automatically request Let's Encrypt certificates.
 Ensure the secret referenced by `tls-secret` exists and is kept up to date.
+When running the included Nginx or Traefik examples outside Kubernetes, copy your certificate files into `nginx/certs` or configure Traefik's ACME support accordingly.

 ## Versioned images with Helm

-An example `values.yaml` could look like:
+An example `values.yaml` could look like (also provided as `k8s/values-example.yaml`):

 ```yaml
 backendImage: